arpitmehrotra/js-design-patterns/README.md

 5. **Command Pattern** - The idea of the command pattern is to take the different operations that you want something to do and encapsulate them into individual commands that have a perform and an undo method.

 6. **Single Responsibility Principle** - The idea of Single Responsibility Principle is that all of your classes, modules, functions, anything inside of your code that can be put into a single part, should have one single responsibility and that means it should have only one reason to change.

+7. **Open Closed Principle** - The Open Closed Principle states that software entities (classes, modules, functions etc.) should be open for extension, but closed for modification.This means that a class/function/module should be able to be extended in functionality without having to go into the class and change it.
+Essentially you shouldn't need to change existing code to add new functionality and instead should only have to add new code.